teodesian/App-Prove-Elasticsearch/README.md

 Has a pluggable archetechure, and a variety of built-in ways to gather information about the system under test.

+Built-in Kibana dashboards to visualize the data are in /dashboards.

 Can be configured using an INI file in your home directory, "elastest.conf"

 When run with no configuration it assumes you want to test things like they are a CPAN perl distribution.